Raihanul Abedin: Personal background

-Abedin was born in East Pakistan to a family of dewans in Comilla, who were chief ministers to the Kings of Tripura in their capital at Comilla.
+Abedin was born in East Pakistan to a family of dewans in Comilla, who were chief ministers to the kings of Tripura in their capital at Comilla.
 He attended the Bangladesh University of Engineering and Technology (then known as East Pakistan University of Engineering and Technology), where he studied mechanical engineering, graduating in 1970.
 He was an Army Scholar.
-During his time in BUET, he was the President of Awami League Chatro League.
+During his time in BUET, he was the president of Awami League Chatro League.
 He also led the Choi Dofa Andalon from the Bangladesh University of Engineering and Technology.
 He married Shamsun Nahar, a member of the Munshibari family of Comilla.
 Nahar was the older sister of authors Kamrun Nahar and Saleh Uddin.
 He has two daughters, Shehnaz Raihan Abedin (Jenny) and Nowrin Raihan Abedin, and a son, Mohammad Rafatul Abedin (Rafat).

 Military background

 In March 1973, Abedin was commissioned in the East Pakistan Army, then later the newly formed Bangladesh Army, where he served alongside Sheikh Kamal, son of former President Sheikh Mujibur Rahman of Bangladesh.
-In February 1984, he retired from the military, ranked a Major to work in the private sector.
+In February 1984, he retired from the military, ranked as a major, to work in the private sector.

 Professional background

 Occidental Petroleum and Unocal (Chevron)

 Abedin personally initiated the $230 million (£123.9m) deal with Unocal Corporation (now Chevron Corporation) in 2004, on behalf of Bangladesh, after getting approval from the Prime Minister Khaleda Zia.
-This was at the Bibiyana field, which was located roughly around 180 miles north-east of the capital Dhaka, and had a reserve of 2.4 trillion cubic feet of gas; it was found by Unocal in 1998.
-When asked about the 1997 blowout of the Magurchhara gas field, caused by Occidental Petroleum (later taken over by Chevron) and the resulting $6.12 billion suit against Chevron Corporation, (of which only TK 380,000,000 was paid in damages) and why nothing was done of it, he said "Ask the government".
-He also received objection letters from Tullow Oil, when they objected the sell out of Chevron Texaco interests to Niko Resources and the Government of Bangladesh.
+This was at the Bibiyana field, which was located roughly around 180 miles north-east of the capital, Dhaka, and had a reserve of 2.4 trillion cubic feet of gas; it was found by Unocal in 1998.
+When asked about the 1997 blowout of the Magurchhara gas field, caused by Occidental Petroleum (later taken over by Chevron) and the resulting $6.12 billion suit against Chevron Corporation (of which only TK 380,000,000 was paid in damages), and why nothing was done about it, he said, "Ask the government".
+He also received objection letters from Tullow Oil when they objected to the asle of Chevron Texaco interests to Niko Resources and the government of Bangladesh.